tmeissner/cocotb_with_ghdl/doc/qz2021_-_using_python_for_verification_of_digital_systems.md

 - Easy to use
 - Good documentation
-- In active development with regularly releases
+- In active development with regular releases
 - Free and open-source
 - Allows Python SW-developers to verify digital systems
 - Supports all major simulators used by FPGA teams

-## Presentations code examples
+## Presentation's code examples

 * https://github.com/tmeissner/cocotb_with_ghdl